CDFPT Appeal Process

 Each faculty member has the right to appeal his or her CDFPT decision.
 A formal request for such appeal must be filed in writing to the President through the Office of the Provost within thirty calendar days after the nominee has been sent written notification of the CDFPT decision.
 The appeal must set forth in sufficient detail the grounds upon which the appeal is based.

 Through the Office of the Provost, the President will arrange to have the first meeting of the Appeals Committee.
 This meeting will be scheduled within fifteen calendar days after the latest date for filing an appeal.
 At this first meeting the Committee will elect its chairperson.
 The Committee reviews each appeal.
 Within forty-five calendar days after the latest date for filing an appeal the Committee submits a written report on all of its recommendations to the President.
 The report indicates the reasoning that underlies each and all Appeals Committee recommendations.
-Recommendations are confidential and made available by the Committee only to the President.
+Recommendations are confidential and made available by the Committee only to the President and the candidate.

 The Appeals Committee can only consider whether an appeal is warranted if: (1) procedural due process was not followed (e.g., information provided by the nominee in a timely and otherwise appropriate fashion was not presented to the CDFPT), and/or (2) the appellant is as qualified as a candidate within an equivalent rank recommended by the CDFPT in the same year.
 Dossiers within the relevant rank are made available for review to those who wish to appeal CDFPT recommendations.